Error303bul/Continue-AI/README.md

 You can basically copy+paste an article from web (for example wikipedia).

 To load inputted filesinto AI use special button under the field.

+## Continue phrases

+To continue a phrase you need to write it into special field.
+Remember, if this phrase has a word which AI never got before, it will throw an error.
+To continue phrase you need to click a button under special field